-The string of pearls and string of tears are both beautiful succulent plants that look quite similar to each other.
+The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

-Both of these plants are hard to differentiate, and many people mistake one for the other.
+These plants are hard to differentiate, and many mistake one for the other.

 However, some slight differences can help to separate the string of pearls from the string of tears.

 Hailing from the arid regions of South Africa, both of these plants are commonly found in most indoor plant enthusiasts.